Town of Cambridge

 The Town of Cambridge is a local government area in the inner western suburbs of the Western Australian capital city of Perth, about 5 km west of Perth's central business district and extending to the Indian Ocean at City Beach.
-The Town covers an area of 22.0 km2 and had a population of almost 27,000 as at the 2016 Census.
+The Town covers an area of 22.0 km2 and had a population of almost 29,000 as of the 2021 Census.
 It was originally part of the City of Perth before the restructuring by the Western Australian State Government in 1994.

 History

 Historically the area was part of the North Perth municipality, gazetted in 1901, which was absorbed into the City of Perth in 1915 after becoming unsustainable as an autonomous political entity.
-In 1993 the Government of Western Australia decided to split up the local government area (LGA) of the City of Perth, creating three additional LGAs and retaining a smaller City of Perth.
+In 1993, the Government of Western Australia decided to split up the local government area (LGA) of the City of Perth, creating three additional LGAs and retaining a smaller City of Perth.
 The new LGAs were Town of Vincent, Town of Cambridge and the Town of Victoria Park.

-In October 2020, the Town won an injunction against the state government's efforts to suspend the Council due to suspicions about interference in Town administration.
+In October 2020, the Town won an injunction against the state government's efforts to suspend the Council due to suspicions of interference in Town administration.
 This was the first time a local government in Western Australia successfully challenged ministerial authority to suspend a Council.